 Votes may be submitted in person, or, if available, via an electronic means selected by the board of directors.
 Only one vote per member organization.

-No fewer than fifteen (15) days prior to the annual meeting a list of those nominated by the Nominating Committee and those submitted electronically shall be sent to each voting member for consideration before the meeting at which the election is held.

-Secretary is to record voting members.
+Secretary or contracted administrative staff is to record voting members.

 Election shall be by plurality vote.